-Ryan Travia joined Babson College in March 2015 as its first Associate Dean of Students for Wellness.
-In this role, Ryan led the division of Student Affairs in the development of a holistic approach to ensuring student health and safety, personal development, and overall well-being, providing leadership and strategic direction for a comprehensive portfolio that includes counseling and psychological services, health services, health promotion, alcohol & other drug services, sexual assault prevention & response services, and religious & spiritual life.
-In August 2020, Ryan was appointed Babson’s first Associate Vice President for Student Success.
-Ryan continues to lead the College’s health and wellness departments and his expanded portfolio includes Accessibility Services and Student Advising & Success (undergraduate academic advising).
+Ryan Travia is Associate Vice President for Student Success at Babson College, having previously served as Babson’s first associate dean of students for wellness.
+As AVP for Student Success, Ryan provides leadership and strategic direction for a comprehensive portfolio that includes: accessibility services, counseling and psychological services, COVID-19 Testing Center, health services, religious & spiritual life, student advising & success, and wellness & prevention services.
 Ryan serves as a senior on-call dean, responding to student and campus crises, and chairs the Campus Assessment, Response, & Evaluation (CARE) Team, a multidisciplinary committee that functions as a hybrid students of concern and behavioral intervention team.

-Ryan holds a Bachelor’s degree in Human Development and Elementary Education/Moderate Special Needs and a Master’s in Educational Administration, both from Boston College, as well as a doctorate in Higher Education Management from the University of Pennsylvania.
+Ryan holds a bachelor’s degree in Human Development and Elementary Education/Moderate Special Needs and a master’s in Educational Administration, both from Boston College, as well as a doctorate in Higher Education Management from the University of Pennsylvania.
 His research interests include institutional decision-making and restructuring at institutions that have been intentional about leveraging the connectivity between student and academic affairs to create more seamless learning environments for students.
-Ryan has held a variety of leadership roles with the BACCHUS Initiatives of NASPA – Student Affairs Professionals in Higher Education, the American College Health Association (ACHA), and the New England College Health Association (NECHA).
+Ryan has held a variety of leadership roles with the American College Health Association (ACHA), the BACCHUS Initiatives of NASPA – Student Affairs Professionals in Higher Education, and the New England College Health Association (NECHA).
 Ryan frequently provides expert consultation and external reviews to institutions of higher education, independent schools, and other organizations on issues pertaining to substance abuse prevention, health promotion, peer education, and various health and wellness services.
-Ryan is the lead author on two recent articles on framing and measuring well-being in college campus settings.
+Ryan is the lead author of two recent articles on framing and measuring well-being in college campus settings.

 His energetic and visionary contributions to student leadership have been noted with such awards as Outstanding Advisor and Outstanding Peer Education Group through BACCHUS.
 The New England College Health Association presented Ryan with the prestigious President’s Award, honoring a dedicated leader in the educational community who demonstrates creativity and innovation.
 Ryan was also the inaugural recipient of Babson’s “Early Impact Award,” presented to an individual for demonstrating leadership in modeling Babson’s core values (Integrity, Diversity, Innovation, Collaboration, and Excellence).
 Ryan continues to give tirelessly to improving the lives of students and helping them make positive personal decisions regarding their health and safety.